-- Probes that contact mucosal or non-intact skin require cleaning followed by High-Level Disinfection by either soaking or use of a trophon EPR.
-Verify probe compatibility on the GE probe website shown below. - Probes that contact intact skin require cleaning followed by Intermediate-Level Disinfection (wipe or spray).
+- Probes that contact mucosal or non-intact skin require cleaning followed by High-Level Disinfection (HLD) by either soaking or use of a trophon EPR.
+Verify probe compatibility on the GE probe website shown below. - Probes that contact intact skin require cleaning followed by Intermediate-Level Disinfection (ILD) (wipe or spray). - NOTE: According to FDA Guidance and CDC Guideline, ILD have HBV, HIV and tuberculocidal claims.
+HLD refer to the FDA-cleared high-level disinfectants.

-With the exception of the chemicals listed in Table 13-3, the chemicals listed in Table 13-4, Table 13-5, Table 13-6, Table 13-7, and on the GE website have been tested for compatibility only.
+With the exception of the chemicals listed in Table 13-3, the chemicals listed in Table 13-4, Table 13-5, Table 13-6, Table 13-7, Table 13-8, and on the GE Website have been tested for compatibility only.